Liu82/Unit-4-Game/readme.txt

-# Unit-4-GameCreate a game like the word or letter guessing game.
+Create a game like the word or letter guessing game.

 There will be four crystals displayed as buttons on the page.
 The player will be shown a random number at the start of the game.